Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 **Notes**

 - The *sku* is a required attribute to create a product.
 You can choose it freely depending on your SKU structure, as long it is a string, that is, a sequence of characters.
 For detailed information, see [The product object](./05_Products.md#the-product-object).
-- The *attributeSetId* represents the product type and is required attribute to create a product.
+- The *attributeSetId* represents the product type and is a required attribute to create a product.
 Attribute sets must be previously created in the *PIM* or the *DataHub* modules based on your product structure.
 For detailed information, see [Attribute sets](./03_KeyConcepts.md#attribute-sets).
+To find out the attribute set, or any entity, ID, see [Retrieve entity data](./04_EntityData.md).
 -  The attributes provided are the standard Actindo attributes contained in the *PIM basic set*.
 If you have created your own attributes and attribute sets, the attribute names will probably differ.
 If desired, you can get a list of all attributes created in an attribute set via API, see [List the attributes in an attribute set](./04_EntityData.md#list-the-attributes-in-an-attribute-set).
 - The scope (in this case, online shop) and languages (en_US and es_ES) must also be specified accordingly.

 ## Set up the OAuth authorization

-The *Actindo Core1 Platform* supports the OAuth 2.0 open protocol to handle client authorization for API access.
+The *Actindo Core1 Platform* uses the OAuth 2.0 open protocol to handle client authorization for API access.
+To make authenticated API requests, you need to set up the OAuth authorization first.

 #### Prerequisites